-Ref# Project Name Department 2024 2025 2026 2027 2028 2024-2028 Description 2 - 15 Mickey McDougall Feasibility Study & Building Upgrades Office of the Deputy CAO: Strategic Initiatives 2,797,943 - - - - 2,797,943 Funding to allow for owner improvements to the Mickey McDougall building.
-Upgrades are focused on energy improvement, accessibility upgrades, life-safety systems, replacement of critical building equipment and general building 2 - 15 Mickey McDougall Feasibility Study & Building Upgrades Office of the Deputy CAO: Strategic Initiatives 713,500 1,426,869 112,651 - - 2,253,020 maintenance in support of tenant improvements to be undertaken by project partner.
-Project co-funded with senior gtovernment.
-2 - 16 NSNH Hub Phase 2 Site Preparation Office of the Deputy CAO: Strategic Initiatives 1,900,000 - - - - 1,900,000 Funds to prepare the overall NSNH for development (Includes allowance for potential soil remediation) 2 - 17 NSNH Hub Phase 2 - Design & Construction Office of the Deputy CAO: Strategic Initiatives 45,106,303 - - - - 45,106,303 Funding for design and development of North Shore Neighbourhood House (NSNH) in coordination with project partners, including a detailed cost estimate.
+Ref# Project Name Department 2024 2025 2026 2027 2028 2024-2028 Description 2 - 16 NSNH Hub Phase 2 - Design & Construction Office of the Deputy CAO: Strategic Initiatives 49,500,000 - - - - 49,500,000 Funding for design and development of North Shore Neighbourhood House (NSNH) in coordination with project partners, including a detailed cost estimate.
 Construction estimate includes external project management support.
-2 - 18 NSNH - Phase 3 Park Redevelopment Office of the Deputy CAO: Strategic Initiatives - - - 244,063 244,063 488,126 The North Shore Neighbourhood House Hub Project will be delivered in 3 distinct phases.
+2 - 17 NSNH - Phase 3 Park Redevelopment Office of the Deputy CAO: Strategic Initiatives - - - 244,063 244,063 488,126 The North Shore Neighbourhood House Hub Project will be delivered in 3 distinct phases.
 This project scope is the final Phase 3 of project and specifically is the development of Derek Inman Park.
 Construction estimate includes external project management support.
-2 - 19 Flexible Meeting Pods Library - 55,000 - - - 55,000 This project will install flexible, modular meeting pods to enable library users to meet in person or online without disturbing other library users.
-Cost-effective, space-efficient, pre-fabricated spaces will protect privacy and minimize sound transmission.
-2 - 20 The Commons & Carrie Cates Water Feature Improvements Engineering: Parks & Public Spaces - 362,500 550,000 350,000 - 1,262,500 This project will address maintenance and safety issues at The Commons to improve the functionality of the Skate Plaza and Splash Park and mechanical improvements to Carrie Cates Water Feature.
+2 - 18 The Commons & Carrie Cates Water Feature Improvements Engineering: Parks & Public Spaces - 362,500 550,000 350,000 - This project will address maintenance and safety issues at The Commons to improve the functionality of the Skate Plaza and Splash Park and mechanical improvements to Carrie Cates Water Feature.
 The project will include a feasibility study to guide improvements as required with construction to begin in 2025 after a detail design and tender period.
-2 - 21 Outdoor Covered Space Engineering: Parks & Public Spaces 200,000 - - - - 200,000 The project will add a retractable roof structure to the existing crane in Shipyards Square.
+2 - 19 Outdoor Covered Space Engineering: Parks & Public Spaces - 200,000 - - - 200,000 The project will add a retractable roof structure to the existing crane in Shipyards Square.
 The free standing retractable roof will provide protection from the sun and rain and enhance the visitor experience and increase programming opportunities.
-2 - 22 Streetscape Access Control Engineering: Parks & Public Spaces 150,000 - - - - This project will fund the design, supply, installation and electrical feed of automatic retractable bollards on Wallace Mews to permanently close the road to regular vehicle traffic to ensure pedastrian safety and event security.
+2 - 20 Streetscape Access Control Engineering: Parks & Public Spaces - 150,000 - - - 150,000 This project will fund the design, supply, installation and electrical feed of automatic retractable bollards on Wallace Mews to permanently close the road to regular vehicle traffic to ensure pedastrian safety and event security.
 The integration of bollards will permit acces to vendors on-site, service and emergency vehicles in a controlled manner.
-2 - 23 The Shipyards Furnishings Engineering: Parks & Public Spaces 50,000 30,000 30,000 - - This project will fund the replacement of picnic tables, planters, tables and chairs with more durable and sustainable materials and incorporate additional urban furniture in the public realm.
-City Hall Facility Project Engineering: Facilities 96,000 494,000 24,000 22,400 50,400 Funding to address functional requirements and operational changes for City Hall business and operations.
+2 - 21 The Shipyards Furnishings Engineering: Parks & Public Spaces 50,000 30,000 30,000 - - This project will fund the replacement of picnic tables, planters, tables and chairs with more durable and sustainable materials and incorporate additional urban furniture in the public realm.
+2 - 22 City Hall Facility Project Engineering: Facilities 96,000 494,000 24,000 22,400 50,400 686,800 Funding to address functional requirements and operational changes for City Hall business and operations.
 Includes renovations and reconfiguration of welcome desks and public access, meeting Rooms, CAO & Clerks area, HVAC improvements as well as general upgrades to accomodate growth and operational changes to improve customer service.
-2 - 25 Reconfigure Gateway Welcome Desk, Atrium and Public Access Engineering: Facilities 281,000 - - - - 281,000 Renovations and reconfiguration of atrium welcome desks and public access to accommodate operational changes, as well as improve safety for staff and public.
+In 2024 the focus is improving climate control for Council Chambers through HVAC renewal 2 - 23 Reconfigure Gateway Welcome Desk, Atrium and Public Access Engineering: Facilities 100,000 181,000 - - - Renovations and reconfiguration of atrium welcome desks and public access to accommodate operational changes, as well as improve safety for staff and public.
 Project details will also include allowing the atrium space to be used for ongoing public and special events.
+2 - 24 Fire Hall Aparatus Floor Storage Engineering: Facilities - 250,000 - - - 250,000 The City's only Fire Hall has limited space and as such requires renovations to accommodate critical response equipment.
+The south west corner of the apparatus floor currently has a mezzanine, storage laundry room and office that are not part of the critical operational usage of this area.
+A renovation would move these items to lower levels and place a new steel mezzanine structure in its place.
+These changes will allow for more usable space for response equipment.